oapicf/openapi-openai/clients/perl/generated/README.md

 use WWW::OpenAPIClient::Object::CreateCompletionResponse;
 use WWW::OpenAPIClient::Object::CreateCompletionResponseChoicesInner;
 use WWW::OpenAPIClient::Object::CreateCompletionResponseChoicesInnerLogprobs;
-use WWW::OpenAPIClient::Object::CreateCompletionResponseUsage;
-use WWW::OpenAPIClient::Object::CreateEditRequest;
-use WWW::OpenAPIClient::Object::CreateEditRequestModel;
-use WWW::OpenAPIClient::Object::CreateEditResponse;
-use WWW::OpenAPIClient::Object::CreateEditResponseChoicesInner;
 use WWW::OpenAPIClient::Object::CreateEmbeddingRequest;
 use WWW::OpenAPIClient::Object::CreateEmbeddingRequestInput;
 use WWW::OpenAPIClient::Object::CreateEmbeddingRequestModel;
 use WWW::OpenAPIClient::Object::CreateEmbeddingResponse;
-use WWW::OpenAPIClient::Object::CreateEmbeddingResponseDataInner;
 use WWW::OpenAPIClient::Object::CreateEmbeddingResponseUsage;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequest;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestHyperparameters;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestHyperparametersBatchSize;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestHyperparametersLearningRateMultiplier;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestHyperparametersNEpochs;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestIntegrationsInner;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestIntegrationsInnerType;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestIntegrationsInnerWandb;
-use WWW::OpenAPIClient::Object::CreateFineTuneRequest;
+use WWW::OpenAPIClient::Object::CreateFineTuningJobRequestModel;
-use WWW::OpenAPIClient::Object::CreateFineTuneRequestModel;
+use WWW::OpenAPIClient::Object::CreateImageEditRequestModel;
 use WWW::OpenAPIClient::Object::CreateImageRequest;
+use WWW::OpenAPIClient::Object::CreateImageRequestModel;
+use WWW::OpenAPIClient::Object::CreateMessageRequest;
 use WWW::OpenAPIClient::Object::CreateModerationRequest;
 use WWW::OpenAPIClient::Object::CreateModerationRequestInput;
 use WWW::OpenAPIClient::Object::CreateModerationRequestModel;